Can I put milk in a tea kettle?

 As we’ve seen, it’s better to avoid putting milk in a tea kettle, whether it’s electric or stovetop.

-Fortunately, there are other possible ways to heat milk and they are all quite easy:
+Fortunately, there are other possible ways to heat a glass of milk, and they are all quite easy:

 Use a pot on the stove: